How do I use runmqras to collect MustGather data for an IBM MQ problem?

 IBM MQ trace files, if any (does not enable tracing)

 IBM MQ transaction and persistence information

 IBM MQ queue manager kernel information

 Sections added in V184.108.40.206, V220.127.116.11 and V18.104.22.168

 All queue manager files (queues, logs and configuration files)

-WebSphere MQ for IBM i supports the default, cluster, defs and trace sections, while WebSphere MQ V7.5 client for HP Integrity NonStop Server supports the default, QMGR and trace sections.
+IBM MQ for IBM i supports the default, cluster, defs and trace sections, while the WebSphre MQ V7.1 client for HP Integrity NonStop Server supports the default, QMGR and trace sections.
 Both systems support the all and nodefault sections as well.
 Section names which are not recognized on a given platform are ignored by runmqras.

-The WebSphere MQ MustGather technotes offer advice on which sections to choose for different problems.
+The IBM MQ MustGathers offer advice on which sections to choose for different problems.
 You can choose sections by using the runmqras -section option with a comma-separated list or by repeating the -section option.
 For example, these runmqras commands are equivalent:

 Gathering multiple sections